-Fall is a beautiful time in Virginia, and many motorcycle enthusiasts may be tempted to take a leisurely drive on the Blue Ridge Parkway.
+Fall is the quintessential season of Virginia, and many fresh air enthusiasts can be found motorcycling the Blue Ridge Parkway.
 The parkway is special because it changes in elevation and has east and west facing slopes.
 Especially at this time of year, this variety creates a multi-color foliage experience for leaf peepers.

 Here are some ways to make sure your outing is safe and enjoyable: